Superior, Wisconsin: Arts and culture

+Old taverns, dive bars, and breweries are a prominent part of the social infrastructure of Superior, Wisconsin.
+In the age on industrialization and the peak of the usage of the towns ports, many immigrants from various background came to the city looking for work and the bars began to open rapidly, centered around Tower Avenue, which is near the largest grain port in the city.
+Today, the city of Superior and the Superior Public Arts Commission recognize the importance of these old dive bars as community hubs and support them through grants.
+The Anchor Bar and Grill, which has won numerous regional and national honors for its burgers and fries, is located in Superior on Tower Avenue..

 Parks and recreation

-There are several parks in the city, including the second largest municipal forest in the United States, located in the city's Billings Park neighborhood.
+There are several parks in the city, including the third largest municipal forest in the United States, located in the city's Billings Park neighborhood.
+The city has a Parks, Recreation & Forestry Department which maintians city parks, dogs parks, ballfields, playgrounds, boat launches, trails, urban trees, recreational areas and outdoor ice rinks.

+Nemadji Golf Course is a 36-hole public golf facility located in the city and host competitive golf and cross country running tournaments at the NCAA Division III level.

 Government

 The current mayor of Superior is Jim Paine, who was first elected in 2017.
 Superior is also governed by a Common Council.
 The Common Council serves as the legislative branch of the City government, enacting ordinances, resolutions, approving the budget, setting policies and taking other actions as necessary to guide the operations of City government.
 Nonpartisan elections are held in April of each year, If more than two candidates vie for the same office, a primary will be held the preceding February.
 A re-organizational meeting is held the third Tuesday in April where the Council President and vice-president are selected.

 The Common Council is supported by several committees.
 Committee meetings are open to the public and subject to the open meeting rules.
 The Committee of the Whole is made up of ten councilors and meets immediately after the 2nd monthly Regular Council Meeting, except in April, when the Council organizes and elects their president and Vice President.
 There are six standing committees: Committee of the Whole, Finance, Human Resources, License and Fees, Public Safety, and Public Works.
 Special committees may be established by three-fourths vote of the council.
 The city has more than 40 Committees and Commissions which are made up of City of Superior residents, elected officials and/or City Staff.